dive0/github-tutorial/README.md

 * `HEAD~1` means to move the HEAD 1 commit back
 * `git reset --hard HEAD~1`
   * This will nuke/delete the current commit
-  * Since `--hard` was used, your file will changed to the state of the previous commit.
+  * Since `--hard` was used, your file will change to the state of the previous commit.
 Your changes are deleted
 * `git reset HEAD~1`
-  * Your commit will be undo, and your changes will still be present.
+  * Your commit will be undone, and your changes will still be present.
 You will be able to continue the changes you made.
 The file in the staging area will be deleted
 * `git reset --soft HEAD~1`
-  * Your commit will be undo, and your file and the staging area not be changed.
+  * Your commit will be undone, and your file and the staging area not be changed.
 The file will still be in the staging area.
 * `git reflog`
   * Use this when you want to recover a commit that you destroyed
   * This code will show a list of commit shas